Full derivation of the wave kinetic equation: Introduction

 Fix $A\geq 40d$, a Schwartz function $n_{\mathrm{in}}\geq 0$, and fix $\delta\ll 1$ depending on $(A,\beta,n_{\mathrm{in}})$.
 Consider the equation (\ref{nls}) with random initial data (\ref{data}), and assume $\lambda=L^{(d-1)/2}$ so that $\alpha=L^{-1}$ and $T_{\mathrm{kin}}=L^2/2$.
 Then, for sufficiently large $L$ (depending on $\delta$), the equation has a smooth solution up to time with probability $\geq 1- L^{-A}$.
 Moreover we have (here $\widehat{u}$ is as in \eqref{fourier}) where $n(\tau,k)$ is the solution to (\ref{wke}). \end{thm}

 A few remarks about this result are in order.
-First, we understand that the expected value $\Eb$ in (\ref{limit}) is taken only when (\ref{nls}) has a smooth solution on $[0,\delta\cdot T_{\mathrm{kin}}]$.
+First, we understand that the expected value $\Eb$ in (\ref{limit}) is taken only when (\ref{nls}) has a smooth solution on $[0,\delta\cdot T_{\mathrm{kin}}]$, {and the quantity that we take expectation of is defined to be $0$ otherwise}.
 As stated in Theorem \ref{main}, this is a set of probability $\geq 1- L^{-A}$, and hence its complement has no effect on \eqref{limit} (using the mass conservation of $u$).
 Second, the convergence as $L \to \infty$ is actually quantitative in the sense that there exists $\nu=\nu(d)>0$ and a constant $C$ independent of $L$ such that

 We also point out that the requirement that $n_{\mathrm{in}}$ be Schwartz is an overkill, and the proof only requires control on finitely many Schwartz semi-norms of $n_{\mathrm{in}}$.

 Finally, we remark that Theorem \ref{main} extends, with essentially the same proof, to scaling laws of the form $\alpha=L^{-\kappa}$ for $\kappa$ smaller than and sufficiently close to 1.
 For such scaling laws, we do not need the genericity assumption for $\beta$, and \eqref{limit} holds independent of the shape of the torus.
 We shall discuss this in some more detail in Section \ref{SLComment} below.